tzhu2001/easy_rez/README.txt

 The following instructions will demonstrate the REZ release process using GIT as repository.
-It has been tested on Fedora Linux
+It has been tested on Fedora Linux and Windows 8.
+NOTE: for Windows 8 please see appendix to install GIT with Bash.

 **************************
 *   Installing REZ